 Advantages of natural cycle IVF:

-- Possibility to repeat the procedure month after month;
+- Possibility to repeat the procedure for consecutive months

 - Smallest possible psychological impact on the couple.

 - During the scheduled egg retrieval, ovulation might possibly occur, making egg retrieval impossible to be performed.